Scheria: The palace of King Alcinous

 Following Nausicaa's instructions, Odysseus sought to enter the palace of King Alcinous and plead for mercy from the queen, Arete, so he could make his way home.
 On his way to the palace, Odysseus meets Athena disguised as a local girl.
 In her disguised state, Athena advises him about how to enter the palace.
 Athena, knowing that the Phaeacians were hostile towards men from the outlands, cloaked Odysseus in a mist that hid him from the Phaeacians' gaze.
 Under Athena's protection, Odysseus passes through all of the protection systems of the palace and enters the chamber of King Alcinous.
 Odysseus throws his arms around the queen's legs and supplicates her.
 Naturally, Alcinous and his court are surprised to see a stranger walking into their secured palace.
-It was only after Echeneus, a Phaeacian elder, urged King Alcinous to welcome the stranger that they offered Odysseus hospitality.
+It is only after Echeneus, a Phaeacian elder, urges King Alcinous to welcome the stranger that they offer Odysseus hospitality.

 The front doors of the palace are flanked with two dogs made of silver and gold, constructed by Hephaestus.
 The walls of the palace are made of bronze that "shines like the sun", with gates made of gold.
 Within the walls, there is a magnificent garden with apple, pear, and pomegranate trees that grow year-round.
 The palace is even equipped with a lighting system consisting of golden statues of young men bearing torches.
 After Odysseus tells Alcinous and his court the story of his adventures after the Trojan War, the Phaeacians take him to Ithaca on one of their ships.